 If you or a loved one was injured in a car accident that was someone else’s fault, it’s important to know you have rights.
 You’re entitled to compensation that will help with the costs of your accident-related losses.
-Our Arkansas car accident lawyers have been helping injured victims get the settlements they deserve for over 50 years.
+Our Fayetteville, AR, car accident lawyers have been helping injured victims get the settlements they deserve for over 50 years.
 We may be able to help you, too.

 We Make It Easy